ombulabs/blog/_posts/2016-03-04-hunting-down-a-slow-rails-request.markdown

 author: "mauro-oto"
 ---

-We have recently began using [Skylight](https://www.skylight.io) in production for one of our client's Rails applications, as an attempt to try to improve the performance of some of the more critical API endpoints.
+Recently, we started using [Skylight](https://www.skylight.io) in production for one of our clients' Rails applications, in an attempt to try to improve the performance of some of the more critical API endpoints.

+Skylight reports on:

+- Time taken per request
-Skylight reports on both time taken, with a breakdown of time taken per SQL query, and also on object allocations per request.
+- Breakdown of time taken per SQL query
+- Object allocations per request

 I noticed an unusually large amount of allocated objects for one request:

 ![Skylight report](/blog/assets/images/high-object-allocation.png)

-This request would take anywhere from 400ms to 3000ms to respond, which is WAY, way too long.
+This request would take anywhere from 400ms to 3000ms to respond, which is __WAY__ too long.

 <!--more-->